WegenenVerkeer/RxHttpClient/README.md

 ## The RxHttpClient

-The intent is that for your application uses one `RxHttpClient` instance for each integration point (usually a REST service).
-Because creating an `RxHttpClient` is expensive, you should normally do this only once per integration point in your application.
+The intent is that your application uses one `RxHttpClient` instance for each integration point (usually a REST service).
+Because creating an `RxHttpClient` is expensive, you should do this only once in your application.

-As `RxHttpClient`s are limited to one service/entry point, we have natural bulkheads between integration points: errors and failures with respect to one integration point will have no direct effect on other integration points (at least if following the recommendations below).
+As `RxHttpClients` are limited to one service, we have natural bulkheads between integration points: errors and failures with respect to one integration point will have no direct effect on other integration points (at least if following the recommendations below).

 ## Creating an RxHttpClient

-`RxHttpClient`s are created using the `RxHttpClient.Builder`s as in this example for Java:
+An `RxHttpClient` is created using the `RxHttpClient.Builder` as in this example for Java:

     RxHttpClient client = new RxHttpClient.Builder()